Kyza/Khub/.github/ISSUE_TEMPLATE/feature-request.md

 ---

+## This template is not for requesting whole plugins or themes.

 **What plugin or theme do you want to see this feature added to?**

 **Is your feature request related to a problem?
 Please describe.**